 - TELA Portability Course Submission Form

-Documentation for portability must be received by Tuesday, March 1, 2022 and emailed to firstname.lastname@example.org in order to be reviewed and considered by the panel.
+Documentation for portability must be received by the deadline and submitted using the iPlacement website to be reviewed and considered by the panel.
 To be eligible for portability, a local advisory panel (LAP) must be established between the school district and college with representation from both entities.
 Click here for additional guidance, promising practices and lessons learned developing Local Advisory Panels.

 If a Transitional English course meets the statewide portability criteria and adheres to the Statewide Transitional English Course Parameters, Competencies, and Policies, and a student who successfully completes the course with a C or better will receive guaranteed placement at any Illinois community college into the appropriate outcome course(s) upon successful completion of the course.
 The guaranteed placement will expire no less than three years from the date of the student’s high school graduation.
 Public and private universities may voluntarily agree to provide guaranteed placement into the outcome course(s).